 University of Ottawa’s Student Ambassadors and Recruitment team built a series of walking tours that follow the path Student Ambassadors would take on-site.
 The tours are written and storyboarded by students for students, which creates a virtual experience that is equally as personable as their on-campus tours.
 See what sets uOttawa and their students apart from the rest.

 You can enhance the virtual walking tour experience even further with an audio guided tour.
-Audio narration allows prospects to freely explore 360 panoramas and visual media, while reducing reading fatigue and enhancing accessibility.
-See Canadore College’s ICAMP virtual tour here.
-Audio can be recorded in a student’s or faculty's voice, whichever would is the best fit for your tour.
+Audio narration allows prospects to freely explore 360° panoramas and visual media, while reducing reading fatigue and enhancing accessibility.
+See Canadore College’s ICAMP tour to hear the audio guide in action.

 We surveyed post-secondary students about the things they wish they knew earlier when choosing a school.
 A common theme was around receiving more accurate information about residence, resources offered to first-year students, places to eat on campus and study spaces.